davidusb-geek/emhass/docs/forecasts.md

 New in EMHASS v0.4.0: machine learning forecast models!
 ```

 Starting with v0.4.0, a new forecast framework is proposed within EMHASS.
 It provides a more efficient way to forecast the power load consumption.
 It is based on the `skforecast` module that uses `scikit-learn` regression models considering auto-regression lags as features.
 The hyperparameter optimization is proposed using bayesian optimization from the `optuna` module.
+To use this change to `method=mlforecaster` in the configuration.

 The API provides fit, predict and tune methods.